ads-andredesantana/GraphQl_API_Test/README.md

 # GrapghQl Test

-* Creation of the first app using GraphQl to create a REST API.
+* Creation of the first app using GraphQl REST API.